 Hi there.
 I’m Heather, the Mommypotamus.
 This is where you read a little about me, so here goes:

 I’m a researcher.
-Questioning the status quo comes naturally to me, which is why I rely on evidence-based research to guide my decisions on food, vaccinations, birth, full-term breastfeeding and a bunch of other topics.
+Questioning the status quo comes naturally to me, which is why I rely on evidence-based research to guide my decisions on food, natural remedies, birth, and making my own beauty and cleaning products.

 Why do I write this blog?
 You may have noticed when I introduced myself that I’m not a doctor or certified nutritionist.
 There are no special letters behind my name.
 I’m just a mom that’s passionate about nourishing my family in every way possible.